virtualvivek/BlurShadowImageView/README.md

       alt="Demo App" />

 ## Installation
-Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle at the end of repositories :
 ```js
 allprojects {
 		repositories {